logicalclocks/hops-docs/docs/overview.rst

 Users
 -----

-* User authorization (with optional 2-factor authentication)
+* Users authenticate with a valid email address
+  * An optional 2nd factor can optionally be enabled for authentication.
+Supported devices are smartphones (Android, Apple, Windows) or Yubikey usb sticks.

 Projects and DataSets
 ---------------------

+HopsWorks provides the following features:

-* project-based multi-tenancy with dynamic roles (think GitHub projects, but you can't read/write data outside your project);
+* project-based multi-tenancy with dynamic roles;
+* CPU hour quotas for projects (supported by HopsYARN);
-* the ability to share DataSets securely between projects (enabling reuse of DataSets without copying);
+* the ability to share DataSets securely between projects (reuse of DataSets without copying);
-* fast DataSet navigation (due to our metadata layer);
+* DataSet browser;
-* import/export of data using the Browser for the *Data Owner* role.
+* import/export of data using the Browser.

 Analytics
 ---------

+HopsWorks provides two services for executing applications on YARN:

-* interactive analytics with Apache Zepplin for Spark and Flink;
+* Apache Zepplin: interactive analytics with for Spark, Flink, and other data parallel frameworks;
-* batch-based YARN job submission (including Spark, MapReduce, Flink, Adam, and SaasFee);
+* YARN batch jobs: batch-based submission (including Spark, MapReduce, Flink, Adam, and SaasFee);

 MetaData Management
 -------------------

+HopsWorks provides support for the design and entry of extended metadata for files and directorsy:

 * design your own extended metadata using an intuitive UI;
-* enter extended metadata using an intuitive UI;
+* enter extended metadata using an intuitive UI.

 Free-text search
 ----------------

+HopsWorks integrates with Elasticsearch to provide free-text search for files/directories and their extended metadata:

-* `Global free-text search` for projects and DataSets in the cluster;
+* `Global free-text search` for projects and DataSets in the filesystem;
-* `Project-based free-text search` of all files and extended metadata within a project;
+* `Project-based free-text search` of all files and extended metadata within a project.

 HopsFS
 ******

 HopsFS is a new implementation of the the Hadoop Filesystem (HDFS) based on `Apache Hadoop`_ 2x, that supports multiple stateless NameNodes, where the metadata is stored in an in-memory distributed database (NDB).
-HopsFS enables more scalable clusters than Apache HDFS (up to ten times larger clusters), and enables NameNode metadata to be both customized and analyzed, because it can now be easily accessed via a SQL API.
+HopsFS enables NameNode metadata to be both customized and analyzed, because it can be easily accessed via SQL or the native API (NDB API).

 .. figure:: imgs/hopsfs-arch.png
-   :alt: HopsFS vs Apache HDFS Architecture
+   :alt: HopsFS Architecture
+   :scale: 80
-   :width: 600
+   :width: 370
-   :height: 400
+   :height: 303
    :figclass: align-center

-   Apache HDFS versus HopsFS Architetures.

-We have replaced HDFS 2.x's Primary-Secondary Replication model with shared atomic transactional memory.
-This means that we no longer use the parameters in HDFS that are based on the (eventually consistent) replication of edit log entries from the Primary NameNode to the Secondary NameNode using a set of quorum-based replication servers.
-Similarly, HopsFS, does not uses ZooKeeper and implements leader election and membership service using the transactional shared memory.
+   HopsFS Architeture.

+HopsFS replaces HDFS 2.x's Primary-Secondary Replication model with an in-memory, shared nothing database.
+HopsFS provides the DAL-API as an abstraction layer over the database, and implements a leader election protocol using the database.
+This means HopsFS no longer needs several services required by highly available Apache HDFS: quorum journal nodes, Zookeeper, and the Snapshot server.

 .. _Apache Hadoop: http://hadoop.apache.org/releases.html